When money can be taken from your Universal Credit payments

 The conditionality earnings threshold is when your earnings have reached a level where you do not have to carry out any work-related activity (in other words, you are earning enough).
 If you are part of a joint claim, this will be if you and your partner’s total earnings reach the conditionality earnings threshold for couples.

-If your earnings stay at or above the threshold for at least six assessment periods after the last fraud penalty or sanction was applied, Universal Credit may not ask you to repay the remaining hardship payment.
+If your earnings, or in the case of a couple, your combined earnings stay at this level or above the threshold for at least six assessment periods (after the last fraud penalty or sanction was applied), Universal Credit may not ask you to repay the remaining hardship payment.

 Fraud Penalty or a Sanction